1839 Bedford and Smith Map of Afghanistan from Kandahar to Herat

 The Siege of Herat

-Herat was an important independent city between Persia and Afghanistan.
-Under Russian influence, the Mohammad Shah Qajar (1808 - 1848) of Iran was convinced of Iran's claim to Herat.
-Thus, he launched an invasion of the independent 'city-state' in 1837.
-The siege lasted until 1838, when two events combined to force the Iranian Shah back to Tehran.
-These events, the failure of a Iranian attempt to seize Herat on June 24, 1838, and the arrival of a British force off the Iranian coast in the Persian Gulf, caused the Shah to back down and lift the siege on September 9, 1838.
+Herat was an important independent city strategically situated between Persia and Afghanistan.
+Under Russian influence, the Shah of Persia put forth a claim to Herat, launching an invasion of the 'city-state' in 1837.
+The siege lasted until 1838, when the arrival of a British naval force in the Persian Gulf, forced the Shah to lift the siege.

 The First Anglo-Afghan War (1839 - 1842)

 In order to secure the Afghan frontier, the British sent an embassy to the Emir of Afghanistan, Dost Mohammad Khan, with whom they hoped to confirm an anti-Russian alliance.
 Although Dost Mohammad was interested in a British-Afghan alliance, both sides had conflicting interests.
-Afghanistan had recently lost Peshawar, its second capital, to the powerful the Sikh Empire, with whom the British were allied.
-Thus, the British had to choose to ally with either the Afghan, Dost Mohammad Khan (1793 - 1863), or the Sikhs.
+Afghanistan had recently lost Peshawar, its second capital, to the powerful Sikh Empire, with whom the British were allied.
+Thus, the British had to choose to ally with either the Afghan, Dost Mohammad, or the Sikhs.
 They believed the Sikh Empire, which maintained a powerful French-trained standing army, the Dal Khalsa, to be the greater threat, and so took a third path.

-Unable to forge an alliance with Dost Mohammad (Barakzai), the British instead turned to the exiled former Emir Shah Shujah (Durrani; 1795 - 1842).
+Unable to forge an alliance with Dost Mohammad (Barakzai), the British instead turned to the exiled former Emir Shah Shujah (Durrani).
 Unlike Dost Mohammad, who was fierce, wily, and dogged, Shah Shujah had a reputation for indolence and cruelty, reportedly having a penchant for removing the noses, ears, tongues, penises, and testicles of his courtiers and slaves when they displeased him in the slightest.
-Nonetheless, the British considered him, for his very indolence, to be malleable and thus preferable to Dost Mohammad.
+Nonetheless, the British considered him, for this very reason, to be malleable and thus preferable to Dost Mohammad.

-The British mustered the massive 'Grand Army of the Indus', consisting of some 21,000 British, Indian, and Sikh troops and marched into Afghanistan from Punjab under the command of Baron John Keane.
-By March of 1839 they crossed the 4000-meter-high Bolan Pass and seized Kandahar on April 25, 1839.
-Cognizant of the harsh conditions of the region, they waited until the crops ripened in mid-June to begin further conquests.
-It was probably around this time that survey work for the present meticulously detailed map was completed.
-Often at great cost, the British Grand Army won most major engagements, but the dogged Dost Mohammad simply retreated further into the countryside and continued to wage a persistent guerilla war against the British.
+The British mustered the massive 'Grand Army of the Indus', consisting of some 21,000 British, Indian, and Sikh troops, and marched into Afghanistan from Punjab under the command of Baron John Keane.
+By April 25, 1839, they crossed the 4000-meter-high Bolan Pass and seized Kandahar.
+Cognizant of the harsh environmental conditions, they waited until the crops ripened in mid-June before advancing further.
+It was probably during this wait that the present map was compiled.
+Often at great cost, the British Grand Army won most major engagements.
+Still, Dost Mohammad simply retreated further into the countryside and continued persistent guerilla attacks.

-Eventually the British decided they had achieved their objective and most of the Army returned to India, leaving just 8000 troops to support the Shah Shuja puppet regime.
-When Dost Mohammed escaped from prison in Bokhara and returned to Afghanistan the fighting again commenced.
-Eventually the main British Indian and Sikh force occupying Kabul along with their camp followers was almost completely annihilated while retreating in January 1842.
-The British sent an 'Army of Retribution' to Kabul but, by the end of the year, Dost Mohammad resumed his rule.
+Eventually, the British decided they had achieved their objective.
+Most of the Army returned to India, leaving just 8000 troops to support the Shah Shuja puppet regime.
+When Dost Mohammed escaped from prison in Bokhara and returned to Afghanistan, the fighting again commenced.
+In January 1842, the main British Indian and Sikh force occupying Kabul, along with their camp followers, was almost completely annihilated while retreating.
+The British sent an 'Army of Retribution' to Kabul, but by the end of the year, Dost Mohammad resumed his rule.
 The British called this war 'The Disaster in Afghanistan' and Dost Mohammad is reported to have said:

 I have been struck by the magnitude of your resources, your ships, your arsenals, but what I cannot understand is why the rulers of so vast and flourishing an empire should have gone across the Indus to deprive me of my poor and barren country.